Lucien1999s/meeting-ai/README.md

 ### 2. Generate summary of meeting minutes

 Analyze and generate summary of meeting minutes based on transcripts of meeting minutes.

-### 3. Generate follow ups

-Analyze and generate follow ups of meeting minutes based on transcripts of meeting minutes.